I did MDMA therapy. It was a deeply profound and life-changing experience.

 Like, within 5 minutes, I was snoring.

-Obviously that wasn’t the MDMA, it can’t absorb that quickly.
+Obviously that wasn’t the MDMA, it can’t absorb that quickly (it takes about 45 minutes to hit the brain).
 I was just the dumbass who fell asleep in his MDMA session.

 I woke up around the hour mark.
 I had the “three beer” feeling — you’re not drunk, but you’re definitely more open and happy.